Joel Fitzgibbon: 2019 election and aftermath

 In the 2019 federal election, Fitzgibbon suffered a 9.5-point swing against him in his electorate, reducing his margin to just 3 points.
 After the election, he was a vocal critic of his party's direction, claiming that "Labor must reconnect with its blue-collar base and get back to the centre".
 He stated that he was considering running in the leadership ballot if other candidates do not "show more interest in regional Australia".
 He later endorsed Anthony Albanese as leader, who won unopposed.
 In November 2020, Fitzgibbon announced that he was quitting the shadow cabinet, a response to moves by Labor's Left Faction to push for more action on climate change which, he believes are "delusional."

 In September 2021, Fitzgibbon announced his retirement at the next election, claiming that he has been successful in bringing back the Labor Party to the political centre.

+Post-politics

+In November 2022, Fitzgibbon was appointed as the interim CEO of the Australian Forest Products Association, effective from February 2023.

+On 6 March 2024, Fitzgibbon's son, Jack Fitzgibbon, died as a result of a parachuting accident at RAAF Base Richmond while serving as a lance corporal in the 2nd Commando Regiment.

+Fitzgibbon's daughter, Grace, is a journalist with Seven News Sydney.

 Political positions

 As the Labor Shadow Agriculture spokesman, Fitzgibbon opposed the Government's decision to stop the sale of S. Kidman & Co as "political" and accused it of running a "discriminatory foreign investment regime".

-Fitzgibbon serves as the convenor of the NSW Right faction in federal parliament.
+Fitzgibbon served as the convenor of the NSW Right faction in federal parliament.

+Legacy

+Joel Fitzgibbon was lampooned by Clarke and Dawe for agitating for a leadership contest against then-PM Julia Gillard.
+Clarke's portrayal of Fitzgibbon trying to distract the interviewer by invoking cats and owls was particularly noted in Clarke's obituaries as a "golden moment".